bsctl/capsule-doc/docs/content/guides/flux.md

 ##### Impersonate privileged SA

-Then, what if a tenant tries to escalate by using one of the Flux controllers privileged `ServiceAccount`s?
+Then, what if a tenant tries to escalate by using one of the Flux controllers privileged `ServiceAccounts`

 As `spec.ServiceAccountName` for Reconciliation resource cannot cross-namespace reference Service Accounts, tenants are able to let Flux apply his own resources only with ServiceAccounts that reside in his own Namespaces.
 Which is, Namespace of the ServiceAccount and Namespace of the Reconciliation resource must match.